avidbiscuit/ait-wiki/content/faq.md

 A: [Here](https://modrinth.com/mod/ait).

 #### Q: Can I get my [something] added?
 A: No, end of discussion.
-If we feel like it fits, we will contact you directly.
+If you wish to make a suggestion please do so in the Discord server.

 #### How do I get beta builds?
 A: Donators, beta testers, team members and some addon developers get access to beta builds.
 To become a donator you can support Loqor [here](https://ko-fi.com/loqor).